quicwg/base-drafts/draft-ietf-quic-transport.md

 This comparison can be performed for every inbound datagram.
 Endpoints MAY skip this check if any packet from a datagram is successfully processed.
-However, the comparison MUST be performed when the first packet in an incoming datagram either cannot be associated with a connection, cannot be decrypted, or carries a duplicate packet number.
+However, the comparison MUST be performed when the first packet in an incoming datagram either cannot be associated with a connection, or cannot be decrypted.

 An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it has not used or for connection IDs that have been retired.